jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/templateCreationEdition/templateCreationEdition.rst

 4. Template Access - property which allows you to set access level of the template according to your needs.
 You can read more about this functionality :ref:`here <templateAccessLevel>`
 5. Envelope Properties - subject and message of envelopes created from a template.
 If set on template level, it's impossible to change it on envelope level later

 .. note:: Advanced subject properties can be opened with properties button in Subject field.
-From there you can configure dynamic envelope auto-subject for each envelope which will include data from specified dynamics field in the envelope.
+You can configure dynamic envelope auto-subject for each envelope which will include data from specified dynamic fields in the envelope.
+More info on this topic can be found :ref:`here <autoSubject>`.

 6. Envelope expiry day - allows you to configure expiration period of envelopes created from template.
 If set on template level, it's impossible to change it on envelope level later
 7. Envelope delegation - allows or denies delegation of the envelope.
 If set on template level, it's impossible to change it on envelope level later